 Hiring and Building an R3 Team

 The “Immediate Recommendations for R3 Stakeholders” section in the National Hunting and Shooting Sports Action Plan (hereafter, “Plan”) is designed to solidify the framework on which successful R3 efforts are built.
-The first recommendation states, “Develop a statewide R3 coordinator position that serves as the state fish and wildlife agency’s single point of contact for R3 efforts” and while this recommendation focuses on the state-level it has also been adapted to the organizational-level for any stakeholder with a vested interest in R3.
+The first recommendation states, “Develop a statewide R3 coordinator position that serves as the organization’s single point of contact for R3 efforts” and while this recommendation focuses on the state-level it has also been adapted to the organizational level for any stakeholder with a vested interest in R3.
 Since the release of the Plan in 2016, many organizations have created R3 coordinator positions (hereafter, “coordinator”) and developed organization-wide R3 efforts.

 Forming Your Team

-Across the nation state fish and wildlife agencies, conservation non-profits, and industry partners have employed more than 40 coordinators.
-This role requires a unique skill set that complements the organizations goals and capacity.
+Across the nation, organizations have employed more than 40 coordinators.
+This role requires a unique skill set that complements the organization’s goals and capacity.